 Arizona has researched connected vehicle applications and strategies to support incident management and enhanced traffic control.
-The name of the project supporting this research was called Arizona E-VII Program, which consisted of two projects under Arizona DOT: SPR-653, Arizona VII Initiative: Proof of Concept/Operational Testing and SPR-678, Dynamic Routing for Incident Management.
+This research was conducted under the Arizona Emergency VII (E-VII) program, which consisted of two projects under Arizona DOT: SPR-653, Arizona VII Initiative: Proof of Concept/Operational Testing and SPR-678, Dynamic Routing for Incident Management.
 Prototype applications for the program included traffic signal preemption and priority, ramp meter preemption, and mobile incident warning.
-The project started in early 2008 and a site demonstration occurred in late 2008 (Gettman 2009).
-All testing and evaluation was completed by 2011, and the project was completed by the end of the year (ADOT 2011).
-Figure 5 shows photographs of the ramp meter priority (left) and signal preemption (right) field demonstrations.
+The project started in early 2008 and a site demonstration occurred in late 2008.72 All testing and evaluation was completed by 2011.73 Figure 7 shows photographs of the ramp meter priority (left) and signal preemption (right) field demonstrations.

 The project was divided into two phases.
 Phase 1 developed and tested potential incident management applications.
 Phase II involved the testing of applications in a pilot deployment, evaluating functionality of hardware and software, human factors, and viability applications for incident management.
 The University of Arizona (UA) and Arizona State University (ASU) were involved, with UA developing technology and software as well as field demonstration scenarios, and ASU evaluating the program's outcomes.
-UA was responsible for writing the research report with support from ASU (Arizona DOT 2008).
+UA was responsible for writing the research report with support from ASU.74